htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 :index:`DeferralWindow<single: DeferralWindow; ClassAd job attribute>` :index:`deferral_window<single: deferral_window; submit commands>`
+Usage Examples

-If a job arrives at its execution machine after the deferral time has passed, the job is evicted from the machine and put on hold in the job queue.
-This may occur, for example, because the transfer of needed files took too long due to a slow network connection.
+If a job arrives at its execution machine after the defeUsage Examplesrral time has passed, the job is evicted from the machine and put on hUsage Examplesold in the job queue.
+This may occur, for example, because the transferUsage Examples of needed files took too long due to a slow network connection.
 A deferral window permits the execution of a job that misses its deferral time by specifying a window of time within which the job may begin.

 The deferral window is the number of seconds after the deferral time, within which the job may begin.
-When a job arrives too late, HTCondor calculates the difference in seconds between the execution machine’s current time and the job’s deferral time.
+When a job arrives too late, HTCondor calculates the difference in seconds between the execution machine's current time and the job's deferral time.
 If this difference is less than or equal to the deferral window, the job immediately begins execution.
 If this difference is greater than the deferral window, the job is evicted from the execution machine and is put on hold in the job queue.

-The deferral window is specified in the job’s submit description file with the command
+The deferral window is specified in the job's submit description file with the command
 **deferral\_window**\ :index:`deferral_window<single: deferral_window; submit commands>`.